collabro2017/sky-shepherd-tag-ui/README.md

 4. Make sure you have Xcode and Android Studio installed to run the app using simulators or devices.
 Follow [React Native setup instructions](https://facebook.github.io/react-native/docs/getting-started.html) per platform

 Now you are ready to run the app.
-You should be able to run the app using `react-native`.
+You should be able to run the app using the `react-native` CLI.
 For iOS simulator:

     react-native run-ios